 Research such as this makes it clear that by focusing on the greater good, each of us can move closer to finding the happiness and fulfillment we seek.

 There may not be another person who understands these truths better than His Holiness the 14th Dalai Lama.
-Although he has witnessed the people he leads have their land and rights unjustly taken from them, he refuses to hold resentment towards Tibet’s oppressors and instead offers compassion.
+Although he has witnessed the people he leads have their land and rights unjustly taken from them, he refuses to hold resentment toward Tibet’s oppressors and instead offers compassion.
 He tells us:

 If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion.”